Pros: Powerful engine; responsive handling; strong brakes; well-crafted interior; excellent performance.

-Enthusiasts will consider the rear-wheel-drive 2013 Nissan 370Z a pure sports car, defined by a robust engine, laser-precise steering, track-caliber agility and a race-inspired 2-passenger cockpit.
-It's a formula shared by many world-class sports coupes, but the Z is available at a fraction of the price.
-For that reason, some call it a poor man's track toy.
-In other words, you can enjoy real sports car performance without going broke.
+Enthusiasts will consider the rear-wheel-drive 370Z a pure sports car, defined by a robust engine, laser-precise steering, track-caliber agility and a race-inspired two-passenger cockpit.
+It’s the same formula as that of many world-class high-performance coupes, but the Z is available at a fraction of the price.
+For that reason, some call it a poor man’s track toy.
+Another way to look at it is as the ultimate joy ride that doesn’t require you to go broke.

-For those who prefer their high-speed escapades with a dose of vitamin D, there's the open-top 370Z Roadster.
-It brings virtually the same level of athleticism as the coupe but with the benefit of a retractable fabric roof that can be dropped in just 20 seconds.
+For those who prefer their high-speed escapades with a dose of vitamin D, the open-top 370Z Roadster brings virtually the same level of athleticism as its coupe counterpart, with the benefit of a retractable fabric roof that can be dropped in a mere 20 seconds.

-If the standard 370Z isn't powerful or sticky enough, buyers have the choice of the even edgier 370Z Nismo.
+If the standard 370Z isn’t powerful or sticky enough, buyers have the choice of the even edgier 370Z Nismo.
 It offers greater firepower from under the hood, a much firmer suspension, upgraded brakes, aero body enhancements and larger wheels.
-If track days are your cup of tea, the Nismo Z is an excellent weapon of choice.
+A racetrack membership is highly recommended.

 Comfort & Utility

-The 370Z's twin-seat cockpit is an excellent match for the car's performance credentials.
-From its racing-style gauge cluster to its bright metallic trim, the interior makes you feel you're moving fast even when the car is parked.
-And there's heritage here, too, with dash-top instruments for oil, temperature and volts that pay homage to early Z car designs.
+The 370Z’s twin-seat cockpit is an excellent match for the car’s performance credentials.
+From its racing-style gauge cluster to its bright metallic trim, the interior makes you feel you’re moving fast even when the car is parked.
+And there’s heritage here, too, with dash-top instruments for oil, temperature and volts that pay homage to the look of the Z car of yesteryear.

-The Z's seats are supportive and well bolstered.
-Driver's seat height positioning is nearly perfect for command of the wheel, and legroom is surprisingly generous considering the car's smallish cabin space.
-The front seats can easily accommodate 6-footers.
+The Z’s seats are supportive and well bolstered.
+Driver’s-seat height positioning is nearly perfect for command of the wheel.
+Legroom is surprisingly generous considering the car’s smallish cabin space.
+The front seats can easily accommodate a pair of six-footers.

-If there's one real shortfall to this car, it's cargo room.
-But shoppers aren't buying the Z for its luggage-carrying capabilities.
-The coupe gets a tiny 6.9 cu-ft of storage, and the roadster offers even less: 4.2 cu-ft, enough for a couple of small overnight bags.
+If there’s one real shortfall to this car, it’s cargo room.
+But shoppers aren’t buying the Z for its luggage-carrying capabilities.
+The coupe gets a tiny 6.9 cubic feet of storage, and the roadster offers a minuscule 4.2 cubes.
+But that’s still enough for a couple of small overnight bags.

 The 370Z coupe is available in base, Touring and Nismo models, while the Roadster arrives in base and Touring only.
-Standard convenience features on base models include push-button start, heated power mirrors, cruise control and a 4-speaker stereo.
-The Touring has power-adjustable heated seats and a premium 8-speaker audio system.
-The Nismo adds performance upgrades and just one interior equipment option, the new-for-2013 Bose audio package.
+Standard convenience features on base models include push-button start, heated power mirrors, cruise control and a four-speaker stereo.
+The Touring has power-adjustable heated seats and a premium eight-speaker audio system.
+The Nismo only adds performance upgrades and doesn’t include any additional interior equipment.

-The Nissan 370Z does not deliver the kind of high-tech content found in coupes from Audi, BMW and Porsche.
-No advanced driver assistance technologies like adaptive cruise control or blind spot warning are offered.
+The Nissan 370Z is not loaded with a lot of techno content like some of the higher-end sport coupes from Audi, BMW and Porsche.
+You won’t find advanced driver assistance technologies like adaptive cruise control or blind spot warning.
 But there is a roster of useful electronic features including Bluetooth, USB connectivity, voice-command touchscreen navigation and a backup camera.

 Performance & Fuel Economy

 The 2012 Nissan 370Z is motivated by a 3.7-liter V6 producing 332 horsepower and 270 lb-ft of torque.
-This engine is managed by either a 6-speed manual gearbox or a 7-speed automatic transmission with steering-wheel-mounted paddle shifters.
+This engine is managed by either a six-speed manual gearbox or a seven-speed automatic transmission with steering-wheel-mounted paddle shifters.

-Performance is optimized on the manual-transmission Z with an optional SynchroRev Match feature, which automatically blips the throttle to provide seamless clutch engagement during downshifts, eliminating the need for heel-and-toe downshifting.
-For those who prefer to do it the old-fashioned way, the SynchroRev Match feature can be turned off.
+Performance is optimized on the manual-transmission Z with an optional SynchroRev Match feature, which automatically blips the throttle to provide seamless clutch engagement during downshifts, similar to heel-and-toe driving.

-The 370 Nismo uses a revised version of the same V6 engine, with output bumped to 350 hp and 276 lb-ft of torque.
+The 370 Nismo makes use of a revised version of the same V6 engine.
+Output is an uprated 350 hp and 276 lb-ft of torque.
 The Nismo comes only with the manual transmission and SynchroRev Match.

 Fuel economy for the 370Z is 18 mpg city/26 mpg highway with the manual and 19/26 mpg with the automatic.
 The Roadster yields 18/25 mpg with either transmission.

-Thanks to its strong engine and quick-shifting transmissions, the Nissan 370Z provides an abundance of power and acceleration.
-There's no shortage of straight-line performance here.
+Thanks to its strong engine and smooth, quick-shifting transmissions, the Nissan 370Z provides an abundance of power and acceleration.
+There is no shortage of straight-line performance here.
 The Z will impress you both off the line and on the open road.
 And with the SynchroRev Match feature, the performance experience is deftly elevated.

 But the real magic happens when the Z’s sport-tuned suspension is put to the paces at high speeds through tight corners.
 Whether on sharp canyon switchbacks or a super-curvy racetrack, this car exhibits gobs of grip and virtually no body lean.
 Its blend of agility and balance inspires tremendous confidence.
 Push the Z extra hard, and the stability control will likely step in to spoil the fun, but this system can be shut off if the driver really wants to test the limits.
 What he or she will learn is that those limits are not easily reached.
 The 370Z Roadster’s driving experience is about the same as the coupe, but with a lot more wind in the hair.

-The Nismo takes the performance factor up a notch.
-This model is actually more appropriate for a track than normal roads, as it's a bit rigid for everyday driving.
-There's not much sense in buying one unless you have the time and inclination for weekend trips to the track.
+Take all this speed and handling, increase it by a noticeable amount, and you have the Nismo.
+This model is actually more appropriate for a raceway than normal roads, as it is too rigid for everyday driving.
+There’s not much sense in buying one unless you have the time and inclination for weekend trips to the track.

-Aside from its commendable sporting performance, the regular Z is still a fine car for the daily commute.
-Its ride is compliant enough to get you where you're going comfortably.
+As for the regular Z, in spite of its high-performance character, it is still a fine car for the daily commute.
+Its ride is compliant enough to get you where you’re going comfortably.